katxeus/civic-participation-network/README.md

 To act as a monitoring and Evaluation tool grounded in principles of needs assessment

 ## Needs Assessment
-Implement tools for needs assessment against public projects and administrators as an accountability mechanisms to engage participation amongst the citizenry
+Implement tools for needs assessment against public projects and administrators as an accountability mechanisms to engage participation amongst the citizenry.
+## News and Publication
+Everything is to be summed up as news and media publication timeline with thought provoking pieces to scrutinze service delivery with the ability for citizen reacions.